-CONSIDERATIONS & EFFECT DETERMINATION A. Considerations Based on the information submitted, carefully consider the following information when implementing practices that may impact scenic areas.
-As appropriate, the information listed below should be considered during conservation planning and applied when developing layout/specifications and operation and management plans for the practice listed.
-Practice Considerations for Practice Implementation Composting Facility (317) Consider the vertical height and general appearance of this practice so that it blends with surrounding and similar structures during design and implementation.
+CONSIDERATIONS & EFFECT DETERMINATION A. Considerations Practice Considerations for Practice Implementation Composting Facility (317) Consider the vertical height and general appearance of this practice so that it blends with surrounding and similar structures during design and implementation.
 Consider the appearance of farmhouses, barns, silos, wooden fences, stone walls, windmills and two-lane roads as well as other agriculturally related structures.